 Studies show the biggest challenge of starting or running a small business is access to capital.
 The ability to access funds is even more challenging for Black, women, Latino, LGTBQ and other minority owned businesses.
-Below you will find information on free small business grants or loan programs that are available for minority or women owned businesses (MWBE) or
+Find information on free small business grants or loan programs that are available for minority or women owned businesses (MWBE) or

 BIPOC-owned businesses (Black, Indigenous, and People of Color) near you.
 The list is ongoing and each state (as well as the national directory) will be updated daily as announcements are made.
 Find announcements on how and where to get loans or grants to help fund your small business, and select your state below or look for national programs.